Reaz2020/Infravotech/README.md

-# DevMeet - Developer Knowledge Sharing Hub
+# Next Wave - IT solutions

-DevMeet is a platform where developers can share knowledge through articles, discussions, and comments.
-It’s a community-driven platform aimed at fostering collaboration and learning.
+Next Wave provides IT solutions across Europe and Asia, empowering developers and businesses through cutting-edge digital tools and resources.

 ## Clone the Repository